WICG/webpackage/anti-tracking-threat-model.md

    of ads or articles on `news.example`.
 1. More abstractly, AdTech cannot transfer its unique ID for a user to the Javascript environment created for `news.example`.
+   1. Failing this, the user agent or external auditors should be able to detect that AdTech is tracking users.

 # Attacks and their Mitigations